byuccl/ddr_rowhammer/radiation2023/DDR2_PARSE_LOGS/DDR2_Results.md

 - The log is saying at the end of the test: Reader successful, Delay for 300 seconds.
 Was it delaying for this long?
 Also, at the very end of the test, why did it only  print out one error address when the error count was 3?
 I believe there is some script modification and debugging going on here.
+  * **MJW**: Lets talk thorugh this.
+I did make some committs to the code during the test and we can see the commit history.
 - As in Idle test 7, there appears to be a bug in which, after leaving a BIST recovery mode, the pexpect script runs the writer at a maximum of 3 times, as the pexpect script does not find expected data and therefore runs it again.